openmainframeproject/project-template/GOVERNANCE.md

 The contributor role is the starting role for anyone participating in the project and wishing to contribute code.

-# Process for becoming a contributor
+### Process for becoming a contributor

-* Review the CONTRIBUTING.md guidelines to ensure your contribution is inline with the project's coding and styling guidelines.
+* Review the [Contributing](CONTRIBUTING.md) guidelines to ensure your contribution is inline with the project's coding and styling guidelines.
-* Submit your code as a PR with the appropriate DCO signoff
+* Submit your code as a PR with the appropriate DCO sign-off
 * Have your submission approved by the committer(s) and merged into the codebase.

 ## Committer